mustafaakgul/mustafaakgul/README.md

     * All Repos will be made private
     * Revision
     * Repository will be made public iteratively following rework
+    * The Repos that is not worked on enough will be deleted
 - 🌱 I’m currently learning Architecture and Design Patterns
 - 👯 I’m looking to collaborate on GitHub
 - 🤔 I’m looking for help with Fintech & Blockchain integration